sarl/sarl-jekyll-website/docs/official/reference/OOP.md

 </ul>

-SARL enables to declare objects with an object-oriented programming approach.
+SARL enables to declare objects with an object-oriented programming approach for convenience to develop complex programs, i.e. the SARL developer must not learn another language such as Java for programming the objects that are used within the SARL program.
+Because of this convenience, the support of object-oriented programming may be less complete than in main stream object programming languages.

 This document describes the basic support of object-oriented programming provided by SARL.
 Before reading this document, we recommend that you read the [General Syntax Reference](./GeneralSyntax.html).